datalogic/androidPOS-core/README.md

 [![](https://jitpack.io/v/datalogic/androidpos-core.svg)](https://jitpack.io/#datalogic/androidpos-core)
 # Description
 This project contains the core of the **AndroidPOS** project.
 AndroidPOS is the porting on Android of the [Datalogic JavaPOS library](https://datalogic.github.io/javapos/overview/).
-Implements the [UPOS standard](https://www.omg.org/spec/UPOS/) (v 1.14) to allow Android POS/POE/tablet to communicate with Datalogic scanners and scale.<br>
+Implements the [UPOS standard](https://www.omg.org/spec/UPOS/) (v 1.14) to allow Android POS/POE/tablet to communicate with Datalogic scanners and scales.<br>
 Communication is supported **USB-OEM only, USB-COM is included but it does not work on all devices**.<br>
 The Android module :
-- Allows to listen for scan or weight events.
+- allows to listen for scan or weight events.
-- Allows Firmware comparison and update.
+- allows Firmware comparison and update.
-- Allows statistics retrieval from device (both UPOS and Avalanche format).
+- allows statistics retrieval from device (both UPOS and Avalanche format).
-- Allows to send commands to devices.
+- allows to send commands to devices.

 A sample app, is available [here](https://github.com/datalogic/androidPOS-sampleApp).
 # How to use the library